AndrewGnagy/garden-design/README.md

 ```

 ### Running
-To run the app, you'll need to either run the npm server and visit http://localhost:8080 or use Firefox 62+
+To run the app, run the npm server and visit http://localhost:8080